No items found.

 1. Genograms

 A genogram is akin to a family tree but with more detail about the relationships among members.
-It traces family patterns across generations, helping identify recurring issues and uncover hidden dynamics.
+It is associated with structural family therapy as it traces family patterns across generations.
+This can then help identify recurring issues and uncover hidden dynamics.
 This visual representation aids in acknowledging these patterns and encourages the family to address and resolve them.

 This exercise requires family members to physically position themselves in a manner that they feel represents their relationships and roles within the family.
 It's a potent visual and kinetic way of expressing perceived dynamics and can be insightful for the therapist and the family members.